awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

 ## General<a name="general-quota"></a>
 + Number of transit gateways per Region per account: 5
-+ Number of transit gateways per VPC: 5

-  This limit cannot be increased\.

 ## Routing<a name="general-quota"></a>
 + Number of transit gateway route tables per transit gateway: 20